The Crazyflie family of devices

 The Crazyflie family members are the Crazyflie 2.0 nano quadcopter, the Crazyflie 2.1 nano quadcopter, the Crazyflie Bolt 1.1 quadcopter controller and the Roadrunner UWB positioning tag.
 They are all based on similar hardware but have a bit different flavours and properties.
 They run similar firmware and can be used with the other components in the Crazyflie ecosystem, such as clients and positioning systems.

 Crazyradio and clients

-Swarms of Crazyflies can be controlled through the python library, the external CrazySwarm project or other software.
+Swarms of Crazyflies can be controlled through the python library, the external CrazySwarm2 project with ROS 2 or other external projects.

 Positioning support is needed for automated or autonomous flight.
-There are two in-house position systems in the Crazyflie ecosystem: the Ultra Wide Band based Loco Positioning System and the Lighthouse positioning system, based on HTC Vive.
+There are two in-house position systems in the Crazyflie ecosystem: the Lighthouse positioning system that uses SteamVR Base Stations and the Ultra Wide Band based Loco Positioning System.
 It is also possible to integrate with external positioning systems, for instance Motion Capture systems.